dbgjerez/ocp-logging/README.md

 Now, we can put it on our favourite web browser and log in with our OpenShift credentials.

-At this point, you will visualize all the logs that the differents pods throw in namespaces labeled with ```openshift.io/cluster-monitoring="true"```
+At this point, you will visualize all the logs that the different pods throw in namespaces labeled with ```openshift.io/cluster-monitoring="true"```